-CM-37 is a small shelter in the east wall of a narrow canyon that ascends from the floor of Cave Canyon south and across the canyon from Nopal Shelter, (Plate 21).
-At present, a well-worn trail used by collectors of the wax plant candelilla to reach the highlands goes up this canyon.
-When I first saw the site in 1939, there was a pothunters' hole in the center at the back, around which we found prehistoric cultural specimens of fiber, stone, and wood.
-Excavation was begun at the site on January 28, 1941, after we finished excavating Fat Burro Cave (Plate 22).
-Work was stopped on February 6 after only one and one-half days of excavation, when two test trenchs showed the site to be without any depth of cultural deposit and virtually barren of cultural material.
-Here again was a usable site that had not been occupied, although it appeared to offer more attractions than many others that actually had been occupied (see Taylor, 1964, pp. 197 ff).
+"Site" CM37 is a small shelter in the east wall of a narrow canyon that ascends from the floor of Cave Canyon south and across the canyon from Nopal Shelter.
+A well-worn trail used by collectors of the wax plant, candelilla, to reach the highlands goes up this canyon.
+When I first saw the site in 1939, there was a pothunter's hole in the center at the back, around which we found prehistoric cultural specimens of fiber, stone, and wood.
+Excavation was begun at the site on January 28, 1941, after we finished excavating Fat Burro Cave (Fig. 3-7).
+Work was stopped on February 6 after only one and one-half days of excavation, when two test trenches showed the site to be without any depth of cultural deposit and virtually barren of cultural material.
+Here again was a usable site that had not been occupied, although it appeared to offer more attractions than many others that actually had been occupied (see Taylor 1964: 197 ff).

-"Site" CM-56 is really an area- or location-designation that incorporates the whole of Painted Cave Canyon, Canon de la Cueva Pintada, in which we recorded eight individual sites of what is probably a larger number.
-The canyon cuts into the north slope of Sierra de los Alamitos (sometimes called Sierra Australia) from the east end of the Barreal del Hundido and is about 30 mi southwest of Cuatro Cienegas (Plate 23).
-The canyon has much the same type of vegetation as Cave Canyon, but it is narrower and has lower but more vertical limestone walls that are riddled with niches, overhangs, shelters, and caves.
+"Site" CM56 is really an area or location-designation that incorporates the whole of Painted Cave Canyon, Cañon de la Cueva Pintada, in which we recorded eight individual sites of what is probably a larger number.
+The canyon cuts into the north slope of Sierra de los Alamitos (sometimes called Sierra Australia) from the east end of the Barreal del